Office of International Programs

 Costs are listed below.

 Students are responsible for their own meals.
 Students do have a large mini fridge in their rooms.
-Each floor has its own equipped kitchen with microwave, toaster, stovetops, oven and freezer.
+Each floor has its own kitchen equipped with microwave, toaster, stovetops, oven and freezer.
 Students can purchase kitchen items from Warehouse in downtown Auckland (similar to Walmart).
 Cooking is the most affordable way to eat while in Auckland.
 Students in the past have usually cooked a lot of their meals.
-(More information on kitchen facilities can be found in the Huia document)

 There are many places for students to eat on campus.
-The campus is located in downtown Auckland so there are also countless options around the city.
-Across the street from Huia is a Subway and a few other eateries.
+The campus is located in downtown Auckland, so there are also countless options around the city.

 It might be a good idea to open a Bank of America checking/debit account for your student if they don’t already have one.
 Bank of America is partnered with Westpac bank of New Zealand.
 If your student has a Bank of America account, they can use Westpac ATMs and branches without incurring any fees.